 Making the Pollo Asado al Carbon

-For more great chicken recipes on your grill or smoker, check out our Spatchcock Chicken, Grilled Chicken Spiedini, Smoked Dry Rubbed Chicken Wings, and Smoked Fried Chicken.
+For more great chicken recipes on your grill or smoker, check out our Spatchcock Chicken, Grilled Chicken Spiedini, Smoked Dry Rubbed Chicken Wings, Grilled Jamaican Jerk Chicken, and Smoked Fried Chicken.

-Prepare the Marinade for the Chipotle Grilled Mexican Chicken
+Prepare the Marinade for the Chipotle Marinated Mexican Chicken

 To make the marinade for the Pollo Asado you will need achiote paste, chipotle pepper in adobo, sour orange juice, salt, and Adobo seasoning.

 Blend all of the marinade ingredients until smooth.
 Reserve 1 cup of the marinade for basting the chicken and place in the refrigerator.
 Use the leftover chipotle in adobo peppers to make some Mahi Mahi Tacos with Chipotle Crema and Mango Salsa or in your favorite recipe.

 Marinate the chicken halves with the remaining marinade and place in the refrigerator for 4-8 hours.
 I would not recommend going much longer than overnight with the marinade as the citrus can the chicken rubbery if left to marinate too long.

 Achiote paste is a reddish paste made from annatto seeds.
 Achiote imparts a subtle earthy and slightly bitter flavor to foods.
 It can be found in most Latin markets or can be purchased on Amazon for a reasonable price.

 Typically, you can find sour orange juice in most Latin markets.
 If you can't find sour orange juice locally, you can substitute 5 parts orange juice and 1 part lime juice.
 Sour Orange is also available on Amazon for a reasonable price.